 6. Solar Trackers and Ground-mounted Solar

-If your roof isn’t ideal for solar but you have a decent-sized yard, ground-mounted solar panels are a great solution.
+If your roof isn’t ideal for solar but you have a decent-sized backyard, ground-mounted solar panels are a great solution.
 Traditional ground-mounted systems often include a large number of solar cells, so they can produce substantial wattage.
 Alternatively, you could install a ground-mounted solar tracker, which follows the sun from east to west throughout the day.
 This ensures that the panels receive optimal sunlight.
 Both options are as advantageous, if not more advantageous, than rooftop solar.
 In fact, solar trackers can generate up to 45-percent more electricity than rooftop solar panels.
 You’ll get the most return on your investment because you’ll be maximizing the power of the sun.

 Choosing the Right Solar For Your Home

 Whether it’s the economic benefits or environmental advantages that are prompting you to go solar, you have options when it comes to the technology you choose.
 You can dip your toes in the water with smaller solar upgrades like solar-powered lighting or you can install a complete solar system on the roof of your home.
-Alternatively, if you already have solar panels installed, you can take advantage of these smaller upgrades to save even more money and further help the planet.
+Alternatively, if you already have solar panels installed, you can take advantage of these smaller backyard upgrades to save even more money and further help the planet.

 Learn More About Your Options For Solar